nemisj/react-tab-index/article.md

 </div>
 ```

-After assembling this application it would look like this: ( with comments I
-have highlithed where components starts and end )
+After assembling this application it would look like this: ( with comments I have highlighted where components starts and end )

 ```html
 <html>